 Lucy married Thomas Smith Feb.
 1, 1906.
 They had two children Mary and Jack, Thomas died Jan.
 15, 1932.
 Now Lucy found herself alone.
 At that time period there was no assistance for widows so Lucy continued to work the farm they had near Kings River and Viola, MO. on the Barry and Stone Co. line.
 She farmed, plowed, raised crops, milked cows, raised a huge garden.
 She raised cattle and hogs.
 She rode a mule.
 She did what she had to do to survive.
 She fought with her neighbors and would take them to court or at least make them think she would.
 There probably wasn’t a person in the Mcquire or Viola communities who didn’t receive a “Lucy Letter” in which she would express in no uncertain terms how they may have harmed her.
 Through the years any family in the community who had an unruly child, that child would receive the nick name of "Lucy”.

 She was a thorn in my Dad’s side.
 He, being a preacher, she like to goad him on being a good neighbor, which usually had him coming up short.
 He would go get her and take her some place and then receive her irritation the next day in the mail.
-Later in her life she became a devoted Later Day Saint member and like to argue scripture with him.
-Of course he wasn’t opposed to arguing with her bout anything either.
+Later in her life she became a devoted Latter Day Saint member and liked to argue scripture with him.
+Of course he wasn’t opposed to arguing with her about anything either.
 She did do some excellent work on genealogy and much of her work is in Salt Lake City and of course in the Stone Co.
 Historical Society.
 Her great joy was getting to go to Salt Lake City and go in the temple.
-She would explain she got to go where tourist didn’t get to go.
+She would explain she got to go where tourists didn’t get to go.

 One incident which might give you an insight into Lucy’s personality is a fuss she had with her brother, Uncle John Garrison.
 I don’t know the details of the feud, only what I have been told.
 The fuss was over something that had to do with her farming.
-She was riding her mule from the fields by Uncle John’s house, (he had bought out the heirs of his parents Frank and Mary Garrison place on Kings River).
+She was riding her mule from the fields by Uncle John’s house, (he had bought out the heirs of his parent's, Frank and Mary Garrison's, place on Kings River).
 She entered into a conversation with John and they got into a quarrel and it got so bad that Uncle John actually cut a switch and whipped her and the mule as she rode up the road.!!!

 With all the funny tales of Aunt Lucy I knew as a child, I really didn’t like her very much, yet as I have grown older I find I really have to admire her.
 She was truly a liberated woman.
 She faced difficulties that would have crushed most people.
 How on earth she ever lived and paid her taxes and cared for herself and later two grandchildren, I will never know.